pivotal-cf/bookbinder/README.md

 `final_app/` contains bookbinder's ultimate output: a Sinatra web-app that can be pushed to cloud foundry or run locally.

 `output/` contains intermediary state, including the final prepared directory that the `publish` script ran middleman against, in `output/master_middleman`.

+As a convenience, Bookbinder provides a command to update all your local doc repos, performing a git pull on each one:

+        bundle exec bookbinder update_local_doc_repos

 ## Running the App Locally